gms298/Encrypted-server-monitoring-agent/README.md

-# Monitoring-using-Socket.IO
+# Server Monitoring Agent

 ## Description

-A continuous server monitoring application written in node.JS using Socket.IO npm module.
-End-to-End Encryption is used to protect the data in transit using unique **8192 bit RSA keys and SHA256 signatures**.
-The metrics collected are output as a JSON.
-Hence, integration with other applications (like this [Monitor-bot](https://github.com/gms298/Monitor-bot) that I built) is easy.
+A continuous server monitoring agent that is lightweight and fully encrypted written in node.JS using Socket.IO npm module.
+End-to-End Encryption is used to protect the data in transit using **Asymmetric RSA encryption and SHA256 signatures**.

+The server agent outputs metrics in JSON format.
+The agent was built with compatibility in mind.
+Hence, integration with other suite of applications is pretty straightforward.

 The application collects the following metrics: